 Prior to La Junta, average speeds varied between 42.2 mph and 66.2 mph (67.9 kmh and 106.5 kmh), dependent upon ruling grade.
 From La Junta to Dodge City, Kansas, 3461 hauled its train at an average speed of 60.8 mph (97.8 kmh) over the 202 mi (325 km) run.
 At Newton, Kansas an additional car was added, bringing the train back to 13 cars and increasing its weight to 899 tons.
 Between Newton and Emporia, Kansas 3461 averaged 63.6 mph (102.4 kmh).
 From Emporia, through Topeka, and on to Kansas City, the train averaged 58.0 mph.

 At Kansas City, a car was swapped off the train for another, increasing its weight to 939 tons.
-From Kansas City, Missouri to Shopton, Illinois, the train began to lose significant time, eventually departing Shopton some 69 minutes behind schedule.
+From Kansas City, Missouri to Shopton, Iowa, the train began to lose significant time, eventually departing Shopton some 69 minutes behind schedule.
 The last dash from Shopton to Chicago, however, had the train making up 47 minutes, arriving at Dearborn Station on December 12, 1937 53 hours and 40 minutes after departing Los Angeles.

 The numbers of the run are quite impressive.
 Locomotive 3461 attained top speeds of 92 mph (148 kmh) on the Albuquerque Division and 90 mph (145 kmh) on the Colorado and Western Divisions.
 Total actual running time of the train was 43 hours, 17 minutes and 15 seconds, while the trip took 53 hours and 40 minutes (allowing adding / subtracting of cars, servicing of the train, stops at stations, and fueling / watering the locomotive).